Hoyasumii/avengers-endgame/README.md

 ROCKET: Oh.
 That's today?

 THOR: I can't do this.
 I can't do this.
-I sh
+I sho